mholtkamp/octave/Documentation/Lua/Systems/Math.md

  - Ret: `Vector rotEuler` Rotation as euler angles in degrees
 ---
 ### VectorToQuat
-Convert a vector to an quaternion rotation that would map the forward vector (0,0,-1) to the input vector.
+Convert a vector to a quaternion rotation that would map the forward vector (0,0,-1) to the input vector.

-Sig: `rotQuat = Math.VectorToRotation(vector)`
+Sig: `rotQuat = Math.VectorToQuat(vector)`
  - Arg: `Vector vector` Input vector
  - Ret: `Vector rotQuat` Rotation as a quaternion
 ---